Valencian-Style Rice and Red Beans

-A classic Spanish dish, this is a great choice when you want something easy and hearty for busy weeknights.
+A Spanish-inspired recipe, this dish of brown rice and red beans is a great for busy weeknights, when you want something easy and hearty.
+The key is to have the rice cooked ahead of time, but even if you don’t, it’s still not a daunting task.
 Briny olives perk up the mellow flavor of brown rice and beans.
 Serve with steamed broccoli or cauliflower, and if you’d like, some pan-grilled polenta slices like you see in the photo.
-In either case, serve a simple green salad on the side and finish with some orange slices.
+In either case, serve a simple green salad on the side and finish with sliced seedless oranges.

 - 1 1/4 cups uncooked brown rice